WebOrigami/docs/src/content/concepts/tutorial.md

 </clipboard-copy>

-<span class="tutorialStep"></span> In the site preview, you can now click a person tile on the index page to navigate to the page for that person.
+<span class="tutorialStep"></span> In the site preview, you can now click a person tile on the main About Us page to navigate to the specific page for that team member.

 ## View the tree of the completed site